GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Introduction

-One key observation about grid size is that the Gumbel-Softmax relaxation a natural fit for low-bit scalar quantization.
-In the regimes we are interested in, for instance at ternary and $2$-bit precision, the cardinality of the per-coordinate grid is $3$--$4$, so a Gumbel-Softmax distribution over the entire grid introduces only a few of logits per weight and can be optimized end-to-end at LLM scale.
-At higher bit-widths (e.g. $3$-$4$ bpp), where the grid grows exponentially, we replace the global relaxation with a \emph{local-shift} formulation in which only a small number of nearest grid points around the current assignment are considered, keeping memory and compute overhead linear in the number of weights.
-This combination allows \methodname{} to operate uniformly across the entire low- to mid-bit range, while always reducing to a small, well-behaved discrete optimization problem at each coordinate.
+One key observation about grid size is that Gumbel-Softmax relaxation is a natural fit for low-bit scalar quantization.
+In the regimes we are interested in (e.g. ternary and 2-bit), the cardinality of the per-coordinate grid is small, so a Gumbel-Softmax distribution over the entire grid introduces only a few logits per weight and can be optimized end-to-end at LLM scale.
+At higher bit-widths (e.g. 3-4 bpp), where the grid grows exponentially, we replace the global relaxation with a \emph{new local-shift formulation} in which only a small number of nearest grid points around the assignment are considered, keeping overheads small.
+This combination allows \methodname{} to operate uniformly across the entire low- to mid-bit range.